-Upon registering, you will receive a confirmation email and will be contacted by a member of our or leadership team to review your registration.
-You will then be provided with a welcome pack to include academic calendar, schedule, curriculum, book lists and family/student expectations.
+Upon registering, you will receive a confirmation email and will be contacted by a member of our academic advisor team to review your registration.
+You will then be provided with a welcome pack to include academic calendar, schedule, book lists and family/student expectations.

 THE GRAMMAR STAGE

 In the Grammar stage, young children are naturally inquisitive and are both willing and able to memorize and recite lots of material.
 It’s at this age when we help our children absorb tremendous amounts of information with historical and biblical timelines as well as explore language with Latin.
 We also teach math fundamentals.
 Repetition is loved by this age and we do this by memorizing facts with song, chants, and games.
 Science experiments are done for these inquisitive minds as well as art and music being introduced though studying the great artists and composers.